Rick Hillier: Early life and education

-Born in 1955 to Jack and Myrtle Hillier in Campbellton, Notre Dame Bay, Newfoundland, he was the fourth of six children, with him being the only boy.
+Born in 1955 to Jack and Myrtle Hillier in Campbellton, Notre Dame Bay, Newfoundland, he was the fourth of six children and the only boy.
 He attended Greenwood High School and graduated in June 1972.

 Hillier intended to join the military early, at 16.
 After receiving his father's permission, Hillier submitted his application to join the Canadian Forces in Spring 1972.
 He initially wanted to be a fighter pilot, but failed the medical examination.
 He then applied to join the Canadian Forces as an officer cadet at the Royal Military College of Canada but was rejected.
 At a similar time, he applied to and was accepted by Memorial University of Newfoundland and the Royal Canadian Mounted Police.
 Hillier chose to attend Memorial University, studying biology.
 While at Memorial University, his application to become an officer cadet was accepted, but he chose to continue studying in Newfoundland as part of the Regular Officer Training Program.

 While studying he met his wife, Joyce and they were married in Lower Island, Conception Bay, Newfoundland.